junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Donatello buries his face in his palms and groans loudly.
 Dean pats his shoulder.

-"What can possibly go wrong?"
-Sam says joyfully.
+"What could possibly go wrong?"
+Sam says force-joyfully.

 <br>

 ### Act 8

 So, step one, find the other half of the demon tablet.
+The half hidden by Kevin.

-Dean claps his hands, "I'm all ears, where do we start looking?"
+Dean claps his hands, pointedly turning to Sam.
+"I'm all ears, where do we start looking?"

 "Why are you looking at me?"
 Sam raises his eyebrows.

-"You were always closer to him, you know nerd-to-nerd?
-Common language?
-Maybe same way how the brain is made?"
-Dean muses.
+"You were always closer to him, you know, fellow nerd-to-nerd?
+Common languages and things like that?
+Maybe, I don't know, you speak his language and know something we don't that can help us know how his brain wires, and figure out where to look," Dean muses.

 Sam huffs.
 "I didn't live in his head, Dean!
 How am I supposed to know where he'd bury a tablet?"

 "I might have some idea," Cas says quietly, the brothers both turn to him promptly.
-"Do you remember when Kevin first became the prophet, he found the demon tablet just by instinct, driving all the way from Michigan to my hospital, without even know what he was looking for?
+"Do you remember when Kevin first became the prophet, he found the demon tablet just by instinct, driving all the way from Michigan to the hospital I was in because you brought the tablet to my chamber, without even know what he was doing or what the tablet even was?
 Just the thought that it was his job to protect and read the tablet?"

 Dean and Sam nod slowly.
-It's been a long year, but that's indeed where the mystery of tablet and prophet comes from -- when Dean knocked the first tablet out of Earth, and Kevin got hit by some lightening.
+It's been a long year, but that's indeed where the mystery of tablet and prophet comes from -- when Dean knocked the first tablet out of Earth, and Kevin got hit by some celestial lightning.

 "Human compass to the tablet," Sam nods in agreement.

-They turn to Donatello, who, just opens a fresh new bucket of check wings to start devouring.
+They turn to Donatello, who, just opens a fresh new bucket of chicken wings, ready to take a bite.

 "Do you have anywhere you really want to go?"
 Dean tries.

-"Told you I've always wanted to go to Missouri, I don't even know why, just feel it's like a calling."
-Donatello says thoughfully.
+"Told you I've always wanted to go to Missouri, I don't even know why, just feel it's like a calling," Donatello says thoughtfully.

-"What about besides Missouri?"
+"It can't possibly be so easy, right?
+Probably just a childhood dream vacation place or something?"
 Dean asks.
+"What about anywhere but Missouri?"

 "Wait, Dean!
 Maybe that's exactly Missouri!
 Garth's boat is parked in Missouri!
-Kevin was gone from Missouri!"
+Kevin was last seen in Missouri!"
 Sam stands up quickly -- but also too quickly that his vision turns dark for three seconds, his body swinging hard again, reminding everyone of the urgency of the tasks.
+Sam leans against the table and Dean gives him a hand on the shoulder.

 "Which is why I thought Kevin would *not* hide it in Missouri!
 It would have been too easy for the demons to find.
-The fact that Crowley still didn't find the other half proves it must be somewhere less easy to find."
+The fact that Crowley still didn't find the other half proves it must be somewhere less obvious to find."
 Dean reasons.
+"And don't forget, the kid was a genius, college AP and future president and all.
+He gotta have a better idea than just anywhere nearby."

-"Or maybe the demons are just not very good at finding things?"
+"Or maybe the demons are just not very good at finding things?
+And Kevin was in delirious fever when he left?"
 Cas suggests.

 Dean hums softly.
 "Alright, let's go to Missouri then," he decides.

-"Wow, you really are in love," Sam exclaims.
-"I've never seem you fold so quickly, it usually takes a whole lot to change your mind for anything.
+"Wow, you really are in love," Sam gives an exclamation of surprise.
+"I've never seen you fold so quickly, it usually takes a whole lot to change your mind for anything.
 But I guess Cas is an exception now."

 Dean rolls his eyes.
 "Shut up, Sam.
 It's only because Cas's right."